Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Local well-posedness and regularity for the stochastic HNSEs

 \subsection{Proof of Theorem \ref{t:small_implies_global}}

 Here we prove Theorem \ref{t:small_implies_global}.
 Let us begin by collecting some useful facts.
 For notational convenience, in the proof of Theorem \ref{t:small_implies_global}, we let $s=0$.
 In the general case, the independence of the constant on $s\geq 0$ will be clear from the proof below.
-Note that the stochastic HNSEs \eqref{eq:hyper_NS_s} preserves the mean of the initial data, i.e, $\overline{u(t,\cdot)}=\overline{u_0}$ for all $t\in [0,\tau)$ a.s.
-As above, $\overline{\cdot}\stackrel{{\rm def}}{=}\int_{\T^3}\cdot\,\dd x$.
-Thus, similar to Theorem \ref{t:global_high_viscosity}, it is convenient to work with the mean zero process $v=u-\overline{u_0}$ that is a unique $p$-solution to (as above, Definition \ref{def:p_solution} readily extend to the system below)
+Note that the stochastic HNSEs \eqref{eq:hyper_NS_s} preserves the mean of the initial data, i.e, $\overline{u(t,\cdot)}=\overline{u_0}$ for all $t\in [0,\tau)$ a.s., where $\overline{\cdot}\stackrel{{\rm def}}{=}\int_{\T^3}\cdot\,\dd x$.